urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Result**

-  The result has the value obtained by complementing **i** bit-by-bit according to the following table:
+  The result has the value obtained by complementing **i** bit-by-bit according to the following truth table:

        >    I   |  NOT(I)
        >    ----#----------
        >    1   |   0
        >    0   |   1

   That is, every input bit is flipped.
-If it is a one, that position is a zero on output.
-Conversely any input bit that is zero is a one on output.

 ### **Examples**